easy-graph/easy-graph.github.io/docs/_sources/sourcecode.rst.txt

 Source Code
 ===========

-EasyGraph is an open source project.
-You might want to view the source code at https://github.com/easy-graph/Easy-Graph.
+EasyGraph is an open-source project.
+You can view the source code at https://github.com/easy-graph/Easy-Graph.

-Feel free to give us feedback at Github issues: https://github.com/easy-graph/Easy-Graph/issues, or email us at mgao21@m.fudan.edu.cn.
+We welcome your feedback through GitHub issues at https://github.com/easy-graph/Easy-Graph/issues, or you can email us at mgao21@m.fudan.edu.cn.